icelander/mattermost_test_ldap/README.md

 ## Server Setup

-1. Install license file in this directory, named `license.txt`
+1. Install license file in this directory, named `e20license.txt`
 2. Run `vagrant up`
-3. Go to `http://127.0.0.1` and log in with `admin/admin` or `professor/professor`
+3. Go to `http://127.0.0.1` and log in with `admin/admin`

-For more logins, check the LDAP server's documentation.
+4. Configure the Planet Express Team to Open Invite by going to `Main Menu` > `Team Settings` > `Allow any user with an account on this server to join`.
+This is required because there is no way to add all Mattermost users to a default team.
+5. In a separate browser window, log in with the following LDAP usernames (passwords are identical):

+ - `fry` - on Ship's Crew team and Planet Express
+ - `hermes` - on Administrator's team and Planet Express
+ - `bender` - Ship's Crew/Planet Express
+ - `zoidberg` - Only Planet Express

 ## Scripts